 Equipment that is leased with an operating lease is considered a rental expense, which can be advantageous because it won’t be listed as an asset or liability and can still qualify for tax incentives.
-Annual rates for operating leases are usually 5% or lower, and the typical contract is anywhere from 12 to 36 months long.
+Annual rates for operating leases can range anywhere from 3% to 30% depending on the leasing agent and your financial health, and the typical contract is anywhere from 12 to 36 months long.

 Also referred to as a finance lease, a capital lease still involves the leasing agent owning the equipment, but the lease is considered an asset.
 As such, it can increase your business’ holdings and liabilities.

 This can be advantageous for larger companies because they can claim interest expenses and depreciation tax credits.
 Businesses can also buy the equipment at the end of the lease if they choose to do so.
-That said, the rates for a capital lease are usually higher than those with an operating lease, typically between 6% and 9%, and contracts tend to range from 24 to 72 months.
+That said, the rates for a capital lease are usually higher than those with an operating lease, and contracts tend to range from 24 to 72 months.

 If you take out a commercial equipment lease instead of buying the equipment, you’ll have certain obligations that you will need to adhere to.
 Aside from making your monthly payments on time, other responsibilities include: